simon-ritchie/apysc/docs_src/source/array_join.md

 # Array class join interface

-This page will explain the `Array` class `join` method interface.
+This page explains the `Array` class `join` method interface.

 ## What interface is this?

-The `join` method will return a joined `String` with the specified separator string.
+The `join` method returns a joined `String` with the specified separator string.

 ## Basic usage